infinite-table/infinite-react/www/pages/docs/learn/filtering/index.page.md

 Each operator for a certain filter type needs to at least have a `name` and `fn` defined.
 The `fn` property is a function that will be called when client-side filtering is enabled, with an object that has the following properties:
  - `currentValue` - the cell value of the current row for the column being filtered
  - `filterValue` - the value of the filter editor
- - `emptyValues` - the set of values considered to be empty values for the filter type
+ - `emptyValues` - the array of values considered to be empty values for the filter type
  - `data` - the current row data object - `typeof DATA_TYPE`
  - `index` - the index of the current row in the table - `number`
  - `dataArray` - the array of all rows originally in the table - `typeof DATA_TYPE[]`